 Overview of the CMIP6 Experimental Design and Organization

-A brief summary can be found in the following overview presentation (CMIP6FinalDesign_GMD_180329.pdf) and below.
+A brief summary can be found in this overview presentation and below.
 After a long and wide community consultation, a new and more federated structure was put in place consisting of three major elements: